 Treat your camera to a truly idyllic setting, with stunning sunsets, banks of oyster shells, fishing smacks, yachts and weatherboard sheds.
 Tired after all that photography?
 Take a seat and quench your thirst in the Old Neptune, one of the only seafront pubs in the country.

 Get up close to world-class art in Margate at Turner Contemporary.
 From the striking David Chipperfield designed building overlooking Margate Sands, to the artwork on display by internationally renowned contemporary artists like Tracey Emin and Antony Gormley, there’s always something to inspire the artist in you.

 Witness world-leading conservation in action as you come face to face with over 450 animals and over 50 individual species at Howletts.
-You could get a snap of an Amur tiger, Northern Chinese leopard, lion, wolf, or even adorable baby black rhino, Kasungu - the first black rhino to be born at the park.
+You could get a snap of an Amur tiger, Northern Chinese leopard, lion, wolf, or even black rhinos, including Kasungu who was the first black rhino born at the park.

 Dover Castle is one of the most iconic of all English fortresses.
 It has been commanding the gateway to the realm for nine centuries.
 Take a selfie in King Henry II’s sumptuously furnished chambers and immerse yourself in the King’s court life.
 Climb the Great Tower and enjoy the panoramic views of the coast, countryside and the English Channel.